-Repatriation §19
+Repatriation / Embarkation §19

-- 19.1 Repatriation shall take place in such a manner that it takes into account the needs and reasonable requirements for comfort of the seafarer. - 19.2 During repatriation for normal reasons, the company shall be liable for the following costs until the seafarers reach the final agreed repatriation destination, which can be either a place of original engagement or home: - a. payment of basic wages between the time of discharge and the arrival of the seafarer at their place of original engagement or home; - b. the cost of accommodation and food; - c. reasonable personal travel and subsistence costs during the travel period; - d. transport of the seafarer's personal effects up to the amount allowed free of charge by the relevant carrier agreed with the company. - 19.3 A seafarer shall be entitled to repatriation at the company's expense on termination of employment as per Article 18 except where such termination arises under Clause 18.2(b) and 18.3(a).
+- 19.1 Repatriation shall take place in such a manner that it takes into account the needs and reasonable requirements for comfort of the seafarer. - 19.2 During repatriation for normal reasons, the company shall be liable for the following costs until the seafarers reach the final agreed repatriation destination, which can be either a place of original engagement or home:

+- a. payment of basic wages between the time of discharge and the arrival of the seafarer at their place of original engagement or home; - b. the cost of accommodation and food; - c. reasonable personal travel and subsistence costs during the travel period; - d. transport of the seafarer's personal effects up to the amount allowed free of charge by the relevant carrier agreed with the company. - 19.3 A seafarer shall be entitled to repatriation at the company's expense on termination of employment as per Article 18 except where such termination arises under Clause 18.2(b). - 19.4 The provisions of Articles 19.1, 19.2 and 19.3 shall also apply to seafarers travelling to join the vessel.